UConn Environmental Policy Advisory Council

 - Compliance and Best Practices Subcommittee: formed to examine initiatives that impact day to day operations at the University, including "green" procurement, waste management, conserving resources, and minimization of air and water quality impacts.
 The subcommittee has since expanded to several workgroups focused on specific initiatives within the CBP scope of goals.

-The following workgroups were appointed as part of the UConn Climate Action Task Force.
-These workgroups have since accomplished their primary task of writing their respective sections of the Climate Action Plan but may be reconvened in the future for updates and revisions.
+- UConn Climate Action Task Forces: Transportation, Sustainable Development, Energy, and Water Conservation workgroups were appointed as part of the UConn Climate Action Task Forces.
+These task forces have since accomplished their primary task of writing their respective sections of the Climate Action Plan (CAP), but may be reconvened in the future for updates and revisions.

 The Director of Environmental Policy (Acting Chair & Secretary) shall be a standing member of the EPAC.
 The President, Provost and Chief Operating Officer shall appoint additional members as follows: